anirudhashastri/BlindSight/README.md

 To evaluate the usability and effectiveness of the BlindSight prototype through targeted feedback from end users and accessibility experts.

 ### Methods
-For each participent with consent we wil also take a screen recording of the session to refere back for analysis and further improvements.
+For each participant with consent we wil also take a screen recording of the session to refer back for analysis and further improvements.

 1. User Testing Sessions:
    - Participants: 4–6 users from the target demographic.